Skip to content

 Background & Motivation

-1. Background: HOI detection aims to localize human-object pairs in images and classify their interaction relationships, serving as a fundamental task in visual understanding.
-Recent Transformer- and VLM-based methods (e.g., CLIP, BLIP) have significantly advanced performance.
+1. Background: HOI detection aims to localize human-object pairs and classify their interactions, serving as a fundamental task for visual understanding.
+Recent methods based on Transformers and VLMs (e.g., CLIP, BLIP) have significantly improved performance.

-2. Limitations of Prior Work: Existing VLM integration methods either use scene-level VLM features solely as global semantic priors (e.g., HOICLIP, UniHOI), or restrict VLM features to object bounding boxes via RoI alignment (e.g., ADA-CM, BCOM), failing to fully exploit contextual cues distributed across different levels of the scene.
+2. Limitations of Prior Work: Existing VLM integration methods either use scene-level VLM features solely as global semantic priors (e.g., HOICLIP, UniHOI) or restrict VLM features within object bounding boxes via RoI alignment (e.g., ADA-CM, BCOM), failing to fully exploit multi-level contextual cues distributed across the scene.

-3. Key Challenge: HOI reasoning requires simultaneous understanding of an instance's own visual cues, its relationships with surrounding instances, and the global scene context.
-However, existing methods apply context information uniformly to all instances, lacking instance-specific context modeling.
+3. Key Challenge: HOI reasoning requires a simultaneous understanding of the target instance's visual cues, its relationships with surrounding instances, and the global scene context.
+However, current methods apply context information uniformly to all instances, lacking instance-specific context modeling.

-4. Goal: To extract multi-level contextual information from VLM features for each instance individually and effectively fuse it into the detector's instance features.
+4. Goal: To extract multi-level contextual information from VLM features for each instance and effectively fuse them into the detector's instance features.

-5. Key Insight: The authors observe that human judgment of HOI relies on three types of cues—the visual features within the target instance, its relationships with other instances, and surrounding scene information—and accordingly design an instance-centric multi-context mining scheme.
+5. Key Insight: The authors observe that human judgment of HOI relies on three types of cues: the internal visual features of the target, its relationships with other instances, and the surrounding scene.
+Thus, they design an instance-centric multi-context mining scheme.

-6. Core Idea: Extract three types of context (intra-instance, inter-instance, and global) from VLM features via masked self-attention, then progressively fuse them into detector queries.
+6. Core Idea: Extract intra-instance, inter-instance, and global contexts from VLM features via masked self-attention, then progressively fuse them into detector queries.

 Method